Applying to Washington University

 Why doesn't Washington University require a supplemental essay for the application?

 Although Washington University does not require a supplemental essay for the application, supplemental essays are required for our Academic Scholarship and Fellowship Programs, which are open to all first-year applicants.
-Because our application deadline for our academic scholarships is the same as our Regular Decision deadline, January 15, 2017, we would like students to focus their time to thoughtfully address our scholarship essays and not add an additional strain on applicants to write another essay for the general application.
+Because our application deadline for our academic scholarships is January 5, 2018, we would like students to focus their time to thoughtfully address our scholarship essays and not add an additional strain on applicants to write another essay for the general application.

 How do I request an application fee waiver?